How much rest does the crew need before they can depart again?

 |Unscheduled one- and two-pilot crews||10||Flight (two pilots)|

-Pilots conduct a pre-flight inspection and fuel up two hours before flight.
-After the flight, they need another hour for their post-flight routines on the plane.
+Pilots conduct a pre-flight inspection and fuel up two hours before the flight.
+After the flight, they need another hour to do their post-flight routines on the plane.
 If there’s a fuel stop, this might take one hour.
 This leaves up to 10 hours to fly, which is the maximum permitted in 24 hours.
 This is sometimes referred to as the 24/10 rule.

 If a pilot goes over the max crew duty, they can get infractions on their record or even lose their license.
 If a client is running late and a crew is nearing their max crew duty, they may have to change the flight plans.
 For example, let’s say a round-trip is set to take 10 hours, and the client is running three hours late.
 This means the crew would exceed their max crew duty if they were to complete the flight, so a fresh crew would be needed.

-Captain’s discretion should not be taken lightly, because pilot fatigue is a very serious threat.
+Captain’s discretion should not be taken lightly because pilot fatigue is a very serious threat.
 FAA regulations on flight hours have been carefully thought-out to avoid fatigue, which reduces the chance of human errors being made.
-Working an extra hour or two may not seem like it would have a major impact but, over time, this can increase the risk of long-term fatigue.
-That’s why there are rules not just on the hours worked in one day, but also over a month and year.
+Working an extra hour or two may not seem like it would have a major impact, but over time, this can increase the risk of long-term fatigue.
+That’s why there are rules not just on the hours worked in one day but also over a month and a year.

 Are some flights so long they require two crews?

-If the flight is longer than this, two sets of crew will be needed.
-There will need to be an area for one crew to rest while the other work, usually the enclosed rear cabin.
+If the flight is longer than this, two sets of crews will be needed.
+There will need to be an area for one crew to rest while the other works, usually the enclosed rear cabin.

 That said, most aircraft can't travel that far nonstop.
 The typical maximum range of an ultra-long-range aircraft is 13 hours; with a second set of crew, you can enjoy an extra three hours without stopping for fuel.

-If you have a long flight but you’d prefer to only have one crew on board, you can plan a fuel stop so that the old crew could get off and the new crew could get on while refueling.
+If you have a long flight, but you’d prefer to only have one crew on board, you can plan a fuel stop so that the old crew can get off, and the new crew can get on while refueling.
 For example, let’s say the refueling is planned for Iceland.
 The second crew can fly there in advance, giving them time to rest.
 Your plane then stops to refuel in Iceland and collects the new crew.
 With the fresh crew on board, you can then fly for another 10 hours.
 This could work on a flight from the US to Australia, for instance.